sdsearle/Umbrella/README.md

 The api package contains an ApiServicesProvider, which provides access to two API classes:

 * WeatherApi: This is the Dark Sky API.
 The only implemented endpoint is /forecast.
+* ZipCodeService: This service takes a US ZIP code and returns a location model containing latitude and longitude to be used for the Dark Sky request, along with location city and state.
 * IconApi: This API is used to provide better icons than Dark Sky provides.

 # Resources